5 Tips To Manage Your Children’s Sleep During Winter Break

 For toddlers who are napping, this may be difficult but maintain their nap schedule as best as possible.
 Keep in mind that without their naps, later nights are considerably more difficult for them to manage.

 The younger your child, the more important the familiarity with their sleep environment.
-Infants may benefit from their own sheets, sound machine, and other comforts from home.
+Infants may benefit from their own sheets, a sound machine, and other comforts from home.

 Toddlers and preschoolers may benefit from their lovey if they have one, a nightlight if they use one, and other comforts from home.